valeriocelletti/Lightstreamer-example-AMFHelloWorld-client-flex/README.md

 ## Install

-* Prerequisite: the ["Hello World" Tutorial - Java SE (AMF) Adapter](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-adapter-java) has to be deployed in your local Lightstreamer Server instance.
+Note that, as prerequisite, the ["Hello World" Tutorial - Java SE (AMF) Adapter](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-adapter-java) has to be deployed in your local Lightstreamer server instance.
+Please check out that project and follow the installation instructions provided with it.

 * Get `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex/releases), unzip it and copy the just unzipped `AMFHelloWorld.swf` file into the `<LS_HOME>/pages` folder of your Lightstreamer Server instance.
 * Start the Lightstreamer Server